openmindculture/tools-settings/annotations-snippets.md

 ### Requirements, Fallbacks, and Workarounds

+The issue seems to be related to glib version as on stable debian we now have 2.31 (source https://tracker.debian.org/pkg/glibc) and current GDLauncher requires 2.
+What is glib?
+It is a low level core library.
+Split Packages: glib2-devel, glib2-docs.
+Architecture: x86_64.
+Repository: Core.
+GNOME discourse:

+How load image and create Gdk.Pixbuf from it used Gegl?

+GEGL and its dependencies are known to build and run on Linux, Microsoft Windows with MSYS2/MINGW and Mac OSX.
+It probably can be built on other systems.
+GDK stands for the Microsoft Game Development Kit and for a graphics library used to compile GIMP, the GNU image manipulation program.

+- C
+- Core
+- CSS
+- GIMP
+- GEGL
+- gdl
+- gdk
+- gtk
+- gitk
+- giggle
+- glide
+- glade
+- Python
+- JavaScript
+- JSON
+- Java
+- Jackson
+- Jakarta
+- EcmaScript
+- TypeScript
+- Babel
+- Webpack

+How to use jakarta tomcat deployment descriptor syntax?

+The Jakarta Servlet deployment descriptor, commonly used with Jakarta Tomcat, is represented by the web.xml file located in the WEB-INF directory of a web application.
+This XML file is structured according to the web-app_X_Y.xsd schema.
+The complete syntax and semantics for the deployment descriptor is defined in Chapter 13 of the Servlet API Specification.

 TODO reactivate workaround when obsoleted by a bug fix.
 Ensure 3 search results, use latest posts as fallbacks for unsupported fuzzy search.
 Fetch 3 more so that we can skip duplicates.